Contribute to the Class Reference¶

 Important: If you are planning to make larger changes or a more substantial contribution, it is usually a good idea to create an issue (or a comment in an existing one) to let others know so they don’t start working on the same thing too.

-This guide is available as a Youtube video.
+This guide is available as a video tutorial on YouTube.

 How to contribute¶